Bavette Steak Recipe

 • Tenderize the meat by wrapping it in plastic wrap and pounding it with a meat mallet.

-• Place the meat in the marinade and let it chill for 60 minutes in the refrigerator.
-Before cooking, leave it at room temperature for 30 minutes.
+• Place the meat in the marinade and let it sit for at least 5 minutes in the refrigerator (or up to 4 hours).

-• Heat the iron skillet until sizzling hot, and place the steak in it.
-Sear for 2-3 minutes per side.
+• Heat a cast iron pan, charcoal grill, or grill pan until sizzling hot, then place the steak in it.
+Sear for 2-3 minutes per side, or until it reaches 135°F.

 • Let the steak rest for 10 minutes before slicing it against the grain.